plyght/blog.peril.lol/content/note.md

 ---
-title: Example Title
+title: Work In Progress
 draft: false
 tags:
-  - example-tag
+  - Draft
 ---

 The rest of your content lives here.
-You can use **Markdown** here :)
+You can use **Markdown** here :) hello!